policumbent/bob/README.md

 In order to ease the management of the modules, BOB has a command line interface.\
 Read the [README](bobcli/README.md) to know how to use it.

+## SETUP

+All modules are started independently through the `.service` file present in each module folder.
+Such service executes the python files present in the src folder using the local virtual enviroment.
+In order to correctly initialize all modules it is required to have the virtual enviroment set up, to do so use the command `poetry install` in each module directory.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):